rontarrant/tkoop/_posts/2021-08-10-0002-python-font-installation.md

 ## Final Check

-No matter which OS you’re using, if you followed the above recommendations, you can now check that Python is working by opening a terminal/*Command Prompt* and typing:
+No matter which OS you’re using, if you followed the above recommendations, you can now check that *Python* is working by opening a shell/terminal/*Terminal*/*Command Prompt* and typing:

 	py --version